micro-os-plus/utils-lists-xpack/README.md

 ### Intrusive lists

-One possible alternative to dynamically allocated list nodes is to include the list links in the allocated objects; hence the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
+One possible alternate solution to dynamically allocated list nodes is to include the list links in the allocated objects; hence the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
 Objects linked in multiple lists use multiple pointers, one pair for each list.

 ### Statically initialised lists